 We entered into a Consultant Agreement with Camden Capital LLC, dated January 10, 2023 (the "Consultant Agreement").
-This Consultant Agreement replaces an agreement with Mr. Francis Knuettel II dated June 2, 2022 and pursuant to which, Camden Capital LLC agrees to provide the services of Mr. Knuettel, who shall serve as our Chief Financial and Strategy Officer, Treasurer and Secretary.
+This Consultant Agreement replaced an agreement with Mr. Francis Knuettel II dated June 2, 2022 and pursuant to which, Camden Capital LLC agreed to provide the services of Mr. Knuettel, who was to serve as our Chief Financial and Strategy Officer, Treasurer and Secretary.